uchuhimo/amanda/docs/rationale.md

 - A graph instrumentation framework

-    We choose graph instrumentation among three possible instrumentation approaches because the computation graph is the currency in the DL world.
+    We choose graph instrumentation among three possible instrumentation approaches because graph instrumentation is a general abstraction that is sufficient for all three scenarios.
-    On the one hand, the source code of a neural network is only available during training but unavailable during serving; on the other hand, the compiled binary and the serving engine are unavailable during training.
 The serialized computation graph, which is an well-defined exchange format, acts as a bridge between the training stage and the serving stage.
 Thus an instrumentation tool designed around the computation graph can serve scenarios in either stages.

     In spite of all these advantages, Graph instrumentation is not a perfect alternative for either source code instrumentation or binary instrumentation.
 Compared to source code, computation graph is more low-level and harder to instrument; compared to binary instrumentation, graph instrumentation cannot access the runtime state of the execution engine, making it unsuitable for operations' performance profiling (since we don't know how operations are scheduled during graph instrumentation).

-- A low learning curve
+- A minimal abstraction

-    We provide the minimum abstraction for each scenario to lower users' learning curve.
+    We provide the minimum abstraction for graph instrumentation by removing some unnecessary strong assumption introduced by existed frameworks:
-    Existed instrumentation tools use a common IR to support multiple frameworks, which is strict in all three components of an IR:

-    - Use the same computation graph structure
-    - Use the same type system
-    - Use the same set of built-in operations

-    The common IR approach is a heavy abstraction for our scenarios:

-    - In no-mapping case, we only need to consider a single framework, thus don't need a common IR at all.
-    - In one-to-one case, we only need to consider the conversion between two frameworks, a common IR is not necessary.
-    - In one-to-many case, a common IR is only necessary only when we need to unify the semantics of all the operations, which is a rare case.

-    Besides the heavy abstraction, the engineering complexity to build a common IR is also unacceptable.
-To support a common IR other than its own IR in every framework means that every operations should be defined twice.
-One in its own IR, another in the common IR.
-And every framework should do so.
-Thus every framework tends to support only a common subset among all frameworks in the common IR.

-    Instead, we only define a common computation graph structure that is general enough to represent any frameworks' graphs.
-    When a mapping from one framework to another framework is required, we use a table mapping mechanism to bridge them.
-    User can extend this table to meet their own requirements, and share their extension with the community to help each other.
+    - Closed operation set assumption: Existed tools like ONNX assume that the operation set is a closed set.
+This assumption introduces an unacceptable engineering complexity that we need to create a superset of all operations in all supported frameworks.
+In Amanda, we employ an open operation set instead.
+    - Tensor layout assumption: Existed tools assume that tensors are in a specific layout.
+For example, only dense tensor or sparse tensor in DOK format is allowed in ONNX; only dense tensor is allowed in MMdnn.
+In Amanda, any tensor layout is allowed as long as the shape is correct.
+    - Required attribute assumption: Existed tools assume that some attributes are required.
+For example, name attribute is required in TensorFlow/MMdnn, but op in PyTorch Graph is anonymous.
+In Amanda, any attribute of operation/graph is optional.

+[1]: Pin: building customized program analysis tools with dynamic instrumentation
+[2]: Adversarial Defense Through Network Profiling Based Path Extraction